 II.
 Teaching, Training, and Human Capital Development

-The Department provides rigorous training of qualitative and quantitative methodologies to its students.
+The Department provides rigorous training in qualitative and quantitative methodologies to its students.
 The Department's foundational and intermediate statistical courses prepare students to understand their social world numerically.
 These skills also equip the students to analyze social problems while working with GOs and NGOs.
-The Department also offers a professional Master's degree (Masters in Sociology and Social Policy) to provide students fundamental skills in handling real problems in workplaces or broader social arenas.
+The Department also offers a professional Master's degree (Masters in Sociology and Social Policy) to provide students with fundamental skills in handling real problems in workplaces or broader social arenas.
 This MSSP program also prepares young professionals as social policymakers.
-The Department encourages students to understand their personal and social life by using theoretical tools and empirical research.
+The Department encourages students to understand their personal and social lives using theoretical tools and empirical research.
 This intervention also brings positive changes to students’ life.
 The Department is always committed to providing an inclusive and effective learning environment to its students to prepare future informed citizens of the country.

 III.
 The Institutionalization of Sociology

 The Department has been playing a leading role in institutionalizing the sociology discipline across the country.
 The Department was directly involved in establishing the sociology department at ten public universities and some private universities.
 Some faculty members of this Department also established a few Departments and Institutes at the University of Dhaka, including the Department of Anthropology, the Department of Criminology, and the Institute of Disaster Management and Vulnerability Studies.
-The faculty members of the Department also regularly appear on the search committee of almost all sociology departments that existed in the country.
+The faculty members of the Department also regularly appear on the search committee of almost all sociology departments in the country.
 The Department also organizes sociologists across the country by creating the Bangladesh Sociological Association.

 IV.
 Contribution to Public Sociology